 Maharashtra is the third most urbanized state in India, next to Tamil Nadu and Kerala.
 About 45% of the state's population live in urban areas.
 Almost half of Maharashtra's urban population reside in slums.
-Maharashtra has the largest urban population in the country, followed by Uttar Pradesh and Tamil Nadu.
+Maharashtra has the largest urban population share (13.5%) in the country, followed by Uttar Pradesh (11.8%) and Tamil Nadu (9.2%).
 However, significant regional disparities in urbanization exist.
 There are five districts where the percentage of urban population is more than the state average of 45.2%.
 These are Mumbai (100%), Mumbai Suburban (100%), Thane (77%), Nagpur (68%), and Pune (61%).
 Four of these highly urbanized districts are in the rest of Maharashtra region.
 Nagpur is in Vidarbha.
 In Marathwada region, Aurangabad district has the highest level of urbanization at 43.8%, which is slightly below the state average of 45%.
-Some of the least urbanized districts are Gadchiroli (11%) in Vidarbha, Sindhudurg (12.6%) in Konkan, and Hingoli (15%) in Marathwada.
-Unplanned housing exists in areas where more population live in slums of urban areas eg: Mumbai, Pune, Nagpur and Aurangabad.
+Some of the least urbanized districts are Gadchiroli (11%) in Vidarbha, Sindhudurg (12.6%) in Konkan,andHingoli (15%) in Marathwada.
+Unplanned housing are exist, where more population lives in slums of urban areas eg Mumbai, Pune, Nagpur and Aurangabad.